A Thousand Glass Drops

 Third, I got to teach in about two-dozen countries, primarily in English, but also with translation.
 One of my books, an overview of the Bible and the course of salvation, called “To Give You a Future,” was translated and published in Russian and Romanian.

-Fourth, Just prior to and during my time in Europe I wrote several books for young adults in two series: the first, Young Adult Fantasy, and the second, Young Adult History.
-Four of those have now been published.
-I’ve also written and/or massively revised four others, all of which are under contract and will, with God’s grace, be published in 2021.
+Fourth, Just prior to and during my time in Europe I wrote several books for young adults in what became two series: the first, a Young Adult Fantasy series, The Verduran Pentology, and the second, a Young Adult History series, Young America.
+All five of the first series have now been published and three of the four in the second series .
 You can learn more about these books at gordon-saunders-writer.com.